Nasiha20/ANN-from-scratch-using-python/README.md

 # ANN-from-scratch-using-python

-Building an artificial neural network using python.
+An artificial neural network is created from ground up using python.
+No built in libraries such as tensorflow or keras are used.